15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 If you indicate that you do this work on your LinkedIn, you may even get approached by marketing agencies to contract for them.
 So if you’re interested in writing, make sure to explicitly state that in your LinkedIn bio – this will allow you to be more searchable to people looking for this service.

-8. Recipe development
+8. Recipe Development

 I’ve gotten many recipe development jobs off of the freelancing platforms mentioned above.
 Many blogs, businesses, food companies, etc. are looking for experts who can create recipes for them.